RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 +----------+         +----------+
 ```

-Any change to a customer or an associated address must be audited.
-For any given change the full state of the customer at that point in time must be retrievable via a REST API call.
-A change to customer means any of the following:
+For security purposes, any change to a customer or an associated address must be audited.
+Additionally, for any given change, the full state of the customer at that point in time must be retrievable via a [REST API][15]{:target="_blank"} call to be used by a front end or other services.
+A change to customer would mean any of the following:

-A property on the customer is changed.
+- A property on the customer is changed.
-An address is added or removed.
+- An address is added or removed.
-A property on an address is changed.
+- A property on an address is changed.

-Separately we should be able to create a named version of a customer that can be retrieved via a REST API using the version number.
+Separately, to support business processes which rely on data at a specific point in time, we should be able to create a named version of a customer that can be retrieved via a REST API using the version number.

-### Why was it difficult to do this
+### Why it was difficult to do this

-The technical solution required for implementing point in time snapshots is complex and requires a lot of time and experience to implement well - which is why this is a hard problem to solve.
+The technical solution required for implementing point-in-time snapshots is complex and requires a lot of time and experience to implement well - which is why this is a hard problem to solve.

 If your implementation is too fine-grained: You will land up with a complex technical solution where your code is polluted with details associated with tracking changes on individual properties, like the infamous `INotifyPropertyChanged` interface.
 If your implementation is too coarse: You risk sacrificing system efficiency.
-For example you may be tempted to just serialize your entire object graph and store that as a JSON dump for every change which is made.
+For example, you may be tempted to just serialize your entire object graph and store that as a JSON dump for every change which is made.

-Because it is difficult, and is often seen as a non functional requirement, we defer the implementation of these requirements until it is too late.
+Because it is difficult, and is often seen as a non-functional requirement, we defer the implementation of these requirements until it is too late.
 The result is that we land up with a very technical solution which lacks the rich behaviour that the business requires.
-In the worst case we use the output of development logging tools as an audit trail... you should be ashamed of yourselves! :D
+In the worst case, we use the output of development logging tools as an audit trail...
+You should be ashamed of yourselves! :D

-## My options — and why I picked SQL Server Temporal Tables
+## My options — and why we picked SQL Server Temporal Tables

-There are two solutions to point in time snapshots problem which require a mention.
+There are two solutions to the point-in-time snapshots problem which require a mention.

 1. Snapshot ([Memento][3]{:target="_blank"}) - An obvious solution would be to take a snapshot of the application state before a change is applied.
-If implemented naively the snapshots become large and impractical to work with.
-An obvious optimisation would be to only create a snapshot for the portion of the application state which has changed.
+If implemented naively, the snapshots become large and impractical to work with.
+An obvious optimisation of this would be to create a snapshot for only the portion of the application state which has changed.
 This is how [git][6]{:target="_blank"} works under the hood.
-Rolling a custom solution to achieve this can be challenging and should not be implemented within your business logic but rather be left to infrastructure to solve.
+Rolling a custom solution to achieve this can be challenging and we decided it should be left to the storage infrastructure to solve.
+This ensures that our domain logic remains pure and free from unnecessary complexity.

 2. [Event Sourcing][4]{:target="_blank"} - Event Sourcing is an approach to storing state as a series of events.
-State is restored by replaying events in the order they occurred to materialize the latest state.
-To restore data to specific point in time you replay the events up to that point in time.
+The state is then restored by replaying events in the order that they occurred to materialize the latest state.
+To restore data to a specific point-in-time, you replay the events up to the time that you need.
 Event sourcing requires a big shift in the way applications are built since events are at the core of the business data model.
-While this is a very powerful and relevant solution for some domains the facts are that it introduces complexity which feels unnecessary to most of us.
+While this is a very powerful and relevant solution for some domains, the fact is that it introduces complexity which felt unnecessary for our requirements.
 Typically, solutions like this will work best with purpose-built infrastructure components such as [EventStore][5]{:target="_blank"}.

 We will implement a snapshot solution using [SQL temporal tables][7]{:target="_blank"}.
-It is a great point in time snapshot implementation which we can leverage with relatively little effort but does require some upfront design.
-It uses snapshots at the row level.
-When a row is updated a snapshot of the row is copied over to the associated history table.
-This gives us snapshot granularity at the row level which I believe is suitable for most use cases.
-SQL temporal tables take care of all the technical challenges of doing this and exposes the functionality with a few additional SQL statements.
+It is a great point in time snapshot implementation which we can leverage with relatively little effort, but it does require some upfront design.
+It uses snapshots at the row level so, when a row is updated, a snapshot of the row is copied over to the associated history table giving us snapshot granularity at the row level.

+This was the best option for us because the technical challenges of doing this are hidden away and exposed via a few additional SQL statements which makes it very simple to work with.

-## How I implemented SQL Server Temporal Tables
+## How we implemented SQL Server Temporal Tables

-While it would be possible to turn on the temporal tables and call it a day, there are some concepts which must be understood to allow auditing and versioning to be first class citizens of our business domain.
-This is necessary to unlock the rich functionality required and to achieve appropriate separation of concerns within the implementation.
+While it would be possible to turn on the temporal tables and call it a day, there are some concepts which must be understood for auditing and versioning to be first-class citizens of our business domain.
+This is necessary to:

+- Unlock the rich functionality required within this domain, and
+- Achieve an appropriate separation of concerns within the implementation.

+We chose to make use of Domain Driven Design and implement the CQRS pattern to achieve this.

+#### Command Query Responsibility Segregation:

-In the sample we will be using the Command Query Responsibility Segregation ([CQRS][10]{:target="_blank"}) pattern.
+In the sample system, we will be using the Command Query Responsibility Segregation ([CQRS][10]{:target="_blank"}) pattern.
 While the term is a mouthful, the concept is simple.
-Our system will be split into two separate software models.
-One for the write side (commands) and another for the read side (queries).
+It means that our system will be split into two separate software models:

-In practical terms this means that we have a set of classes that we use for writes, and we have another set of classes which we use for reads.

-For the sample we have implemented CQRS by having the write model work against the SQL tables using [Entity Framework Core][8]{:target="_blank"} and the read model based on SQL views using [Dapper][8]{:target="_blank"}.

-In our versioning and auditing context the heavy lifting will be done by the queries since they must be aware of the SQL temporal table features.
-For our write model we rely entirely on the storage engine to do the work and it frees us from needing to know anything about temporal tables.
+The write side for commands: We will build a model backed by SQL tables using [Entity Framework Core][8]{:target="_blank"}.
+There will be no need to utilise Temporal Table features directly in this layer and will be using plain old Entity Framework.

+The read side for queries: This is another set of classes which will be used for reads.
+This model will be built over SQL views using [Dapper][8]{:target="_blank"}.
+This is the layer which will be doing the heavy lifting with the help of Temporal Tables.

+#### Domain Driven Design

-The second concept I need to highlight is Domain Driven Design ([DDD][11]{:target="_blank"}).
-DDD is essentially a way of thinking about the design of your system.
+Domain Driven Design ([DDD][11]{:target="_blank"}) is essentially a way of thinking about the design of your system.
 It provides strategic and tactical patterns which you can use to build a software domain model.
-A full breakdown is outside the scope of this post, however we need to discuss the concept of an Aggregate which will help us solve the versioning and auditing problem.
+A full explanation is outside the scope of this post, however we need to understand the concept of an aggregate which will help us solve the versioning and auditing problem.

 > A DDD aggregate is a cluster of domain objects that can be treated as a single unit.
 An example may be an order and its line-items.
 These will be separate objects, but it's useful to treat the order (together with its line items) as a single aggregate. - [Fowler][11]{:target="_blank"}

-This is important in our context because we will be versioning and auditing the aggregate i.e. if any object within the aggregate changes, an audit will be created for the aggregate.
-When a new version is created it will be for the aggregate as a whole.
 In our sample system we have one aggregate which is the customer.
+The DDD concept of an aggregate is important in this context because we will be versioning and auditing it.
+So, if any object within the aggregate changes or a new version is created, an snapshot will be created for the whole aggregate.

-### The Write Model
+### Step 1: The write model

-We have setup the write model using Entity Framework Core.
+I have setup the write model using Entity Framework Core.
 This is well documented [here][12]{:target="_blank"} and I won't go into details on this.

-What I do want to highlight is how the Aggregate controls its invariants via behaviour methods e.g. `AddAddress`, `UpdateAdderss` etc. This is critical in being able to reliably create a contextual audit record.
+Because the customer is an aggregate it can control its invariants via behaviour methods e.g. `AddAddress`, `UpdateAddress` etc. This is what gives us the hook to create a contextual audit record.

-What is happening here is that when a behaviour method is called on the aggregate it creates an `Audit` with a meaningful message e.g. "Address added" or "Address updated".
-Since multiple changes could occur in a single transaction or unit of work a single audit can contain multiple messages.
+When a behaviour method is called on the aggregate, it creates an `Audit` with a meaningful message e.g. "Address added" or "Address updated".
+Since multiple changes could occur in a single transaction, or unit of work, a single audit can contain multiple messages.
 This is analogous to a GIT commit message.

-The audit is persisted with a `Timestamp`.
-We can use the timestamp to query the temporal tables and retrieve a snapshot of the aggregate at that point in time.
+The audit is persisted with a `Timestamp` which we will use to query the temporal tables and retrieve a snapshot of the aggregate at that point in time.

-The crucial but subtle point here is that we have made the audit a first class concern of the domain model.
-This allows us to reliably recall a list of changes for a given aggregate and view those changes in a human readable way.
-If we need to view the state of the aggregate at that point in time we can retrieve that _version_ of the aggregate using an audit id.
+Because we have used DDD to model our domain objects we have an `Audit` object which  is used to reliably recall a list of changes for a given aggregate and view those changes in a human readable way.
+If we need to view the state of the aggregate at that point in time we can retrieve that _snapshot_ of the aggregate using an audit id.

 The exact same mechanism is used for versions.
 The subtle difference of course is that creating a new version requires an explicit call to `IncrementVersion` by user code.
 This is analogous to creating a GIT tag or release.

-As a result we have an Audit and a Version as a first class concept  within our domain model represented by the `Audit` and `Version` classes.
+As a result, we have an Audit and a Version as a first-class concept within our domain model which represented by the `Audit` and `Version` classes.
 In code our domain model appears as follows:

 {% highlight C# %}
 public class Customer